 - Substance use and alcohol use 12-step meetings or Ala-Teen

 - Book club

-- Strengthening Families Program – starting in summer 2021 (training to improve parental confidence and skills)*
+- Strengthening Families Program – starting in early 2022 (training to improve parental confidence and skills)*

-We aim at opening The Clubhouse for in-person services in fall 2021, adding the following activities:
+We aim at opening The Clubhouse for in-person services in fall/winter 2021, adding the following activities: